Hierarchical Mixture of Finite Mixtures: Predictive distributions

 Dividing by $\Psi(\bmu,K)$, Equation \Cref{eqn:app_pred_general} is obtained.

-Figure \ref{fig:tavoli} provides a graphical representation of the the Chinese restaurant franchise process for Vec-NIFPP based on a sample of six, five and five observations in three groups, respectively.
-The first (left panel) and the second client (middle panel) enter the first restaurant and sit to different tables.
+Figure \ref{fig:tavoli} provides a graphical representation of the Chinese restaurant franchise process for Vec-NIFPP based on a sample of six, five and five observations in three groups, respectively.
+The first (left panel) and the second client (middle panel) enter the first restaurant and sit at different tables.
 Tables having the same color must be prepared in all other restaurants.
-Finally, (right panel) one of the possible configurations when all client are seated.
+Finally, (right panel) one of the possible configurations when all clients are seated.
 Global clustering is obtained by merging tables having the same color.